 Can I arrive the night before?

-Freshmen: Unfortunately we cannot accommodate early arrivals for the freshman Orientation programs.
-Check-in on the first day is at 10 a.m.
+Unfortunately we cannot accommodate early arrivals for our Orientation programs.
 If you need to arrive the night before you may stay in a local hotel.

 I can no longer attend an Orientation program.
 How do I cancel my reservation?